aishack/aishack/tutorials/scanning-qr-codes-2.md

 * State 3: Inside white pixels
 * State 4: Inside black pixels

 So how do you move from one state to the other?
 You might recall a finite state automata from your CS class.
 I’ll describe something similar to it.

-We’ll add more checks to ensure it actually is a finder patter in a later post.
+We’ll add more checks to ensure it actually is a finder patter in the next post.

-The implementation
+### The implementation

 Create a new file: qrreader.cpp.
-We’ll include the header file and create a blank constructor/destructor:
+We’ll include the header file and create a function that does the detection:

     :::c++
     #include "qrReader.h"

-    qrReader::qrReader()
-    {
-        //ctor
-    }

-    qrReader::~qrReader()
-    {
-        //dtor
-    }

-Now, we create the function that does the actual detection:

-    :::c++
     bool qrReader::find(Mat img)
     {

 This function takes in an image to scan and returns true if it found a QR code.
 You can use the class functions to access information about most recent QR code (location, orientation, etc).

 Earlier, I mentioned the the detector goes through each line.
-You could do that, but it turns out that scanning every third line makes it work quite as too.
-So I’ve introduced a new variable skipRows that you can tweak:
+You could do that, but it turns out that scanning every third line makes it work quite as well too.
+So I’ve introduced a new variable `skipRows` that you can tweak.
+We also clear any past detections.

     :::c++
+        possibleCenters.clear();
+        estimatedModuleSize.clear();

         int skipRows = 3;

 Now, we initialize an array that maintains the state data and create a variable that keeps track of the current state.
 We also create a loop that iterates through the image.